hhaji/Deep-Learning/Recitation-Assignments/README.md

 **Seminar Presentations**: TBC withing the [Skype Group](https://join.skype.com/kJ6WepEDrsnt) (It is recommended to prepare at least 10 slides for the presentation!)

-     Deep Learning Projects' Seminar:
+     Deep Learning Projects' Seminar Will be at Sunday, Bahman 12!

-     - Will be announced!

 # Submission Instruction